ARUN18-lang/Neuraxis/src/data/policy.md

 to delivering reliable, innovative and high quality solutions tailored to your project requirements.
-To ensure complete transparency and establish a clear understanding between both parties, we request you to carefully review the following Terms & Conditions, Refund Policy and Payment Terms set forth by Neuraxis Technologies.
+To ensure complete transparency and establish a clear understanding between both parties, we request you to carefully review the following Terms & Conditions set forth by Neuraxis Technologies.
 Upon mutual acceptance, the project service agreement shall be executed, marking the official commencement of our collaboration.
 TERMS & CONDITIONS
 1. Neuraxis Technologies shall undertake the project strictly in accordance with the mutually agreed scope of work, deliverables, and technical